patrickvenkat/budget-pwa-app/README.md

+# Turned the Budget App into a progressive web app.
+The remaining functionality of the app remains the same.

 # Mini Project

 In this activity, you will implement IndexedDB so the budget tracker persists data.
 Write all of your IndexedDB code in `public/db.js`.